IanAkira/IanAkira/README.md

 ## Hi

 My name is Ian Akira Fujimori Gaspar - I'am a college student at Unisul in Brazil studying Computer Science.
-At the moment the main thing I'am doing is studying and trying to improve at Java.
+At the moment the main thing I'am doing is studying and trying to improve at Java and learn what i can about developing A.I.

 ## Languages that I speak

-- English
+- English (Intermediate)
-- Portuguese
+- Portuguese (Native)

 ## Tools